-As part of a SMSoIP, VoLTE, and Wi-Fi calling solution, the Ericsson Messaging suite enables service providers to extend the reach of SMS/MMS services to work in areas where only IP connectivity is accessible.
-In addition to enabling rich communication services (RCS) business messaging and enhancing the support of multiple devices and identities on a single device, Ericsson Messaging also leverages IMS to empower the full IP communications experience, consisting of voice, video, and rich messaging.
+As part of SMSoIP, VoLTE, and Wi-Fi calling solution, the Ericsson Messaging suite enables service providers to extend the reach of SMS/MMS services to areas with only IP connectivity.
+In addition to enable rich communication services (RCS) business messaging and enhance the support of multiple devices and identities on a single device, Ericsson Messaging also leverages IMS to empower the full IP communications experience, consisting of voice, video, and rich messaging.

-As part of the Ericsson Messaging suite, RCS Business Messaging is about protecting and growing application-to-person (A2P) SMS revenue, while evolving the messaging service itself is about extending its reach to multiple devices.
-Ericsson Messaging’s multi-identity service enables multiple mobile subscriber integrated services digital network (MSISDN) identities on a single device, allowing subscribers to use different identities when texting or chatting (this could include, for example, using multiple email addresses when communicating with family, friends, colleagues, or businesses).
+RCS Business Messaging is about protecting and growing application-to-person (A2P) SMS revenue, while evolving the messaging service itself is about extending its reach to multiple devices.
+Multi-identity service enables multiple identities on a single device, allowing subscribers to use different identities when texting or chatting.

-Our IMS messaging solution (for on-premises deployments in VoLTE cloud environments) includes functions needed to enable SMSoIP as well as the forking of SMS to multiple devices and RCS person-to-person (P2P) and application-to-person (A2P) traffic.
+IMS messaging solution (for on-premises deployments in VoLTE cloud environments) includes functions to enable SMSoIP, the forking of SMS to multiple devices, and RCS person-to-person (P2P) and application-to-person (A2P) traffic.
 RCS components in the combined solution are provided by global partner WIT Software and comply with the GSMA Universal Profile (UP) 2.0.

 OUR KEY BENEFITS